 Here’s what President Obama said about 3D printing in his State of the Union and why it matters:

 “After shedding jobs for more than 10 years, our manufacturers have added about 500,000 jobs over the past three… There are things we can do, right now, to accelerate this trend.
 Last year, we created our first manufacturing innovation institute in Youngstown, Ohio.
 A once-shuttered warehouse is now a state-of-the art lab where new workers are mastering the 3D printing that has the potential to revolutionize the way we make almost everything.
 There’s no reason this can’t happen in other towns.”

 The president also announced “the launch of three more of these manufacturing hubs, where businesses will partner with the Departments of Defense and Energy to turn regions left behind by globalization into global centers of high-tech jobs.”

 But one thing the president didn’t mention is how individual tinkerers in this technology – the entrepreneurs of tomorrow, presumably – are already benefiting.
-Jonathan Shaw, a digital operations manager in northern New Jersey, owns a 3D printer as a hobby but says he foresees the day when he “takes the plunge into mass-producing products or selling online.”
+Jonathan Shaw, a digital operations manager in northern New Jersey, owns a 3D printer as a hobby, he told The Fiscal Times, but says he can foresee the day when he “takes the plunge into mass-producing products or selling online.”

-New materials “are already available to print with, as opposed to just polymer plastics,” Shaw told The Fiscal Times.
-“Soon, rather than waiting for a part to be in stock when your car breaks down, you can just ‘print’ one.
+New materials “are already available to print with, as opposed to just polymer plastics,” says Shaw.
+“Soon, rather than waiting for a part to be in stock when your car breaks down, you can just print one.
 There are surgical uses and food-related uses.
-When my wife needed a ringholder for when she did dishes, I ran downstairs and ‘printed’ one in just under an hour.
+When my wife needed a ring holder for when she did dishes, I just ran downstairs and ‘printed’ one in under an hour.
 Is that life changing?
 No – but it could easily be applied as a new in-home business model.”